Ouest-France/cdp/README.md

 Charts can be validated by conftest (https://www.conftest.dev/).
 Conftest is based upon policies in rego format.
-To define policies to apply, create a gitlab repo with your policies in policy folder.
-Datas must be defined in data folder You can pass this repo to the cdp with --conftest-repo (or CDP_CONFTEST_REPO var).
+To define policies to apply, create a gitlab repo with your policies in a **policy** folder.
+Datas must be defined in a **data** folder
+You can pass this repo to the cdp with --conftest-repo (or CDP_CONFTEST_REPO var).
 Value of this parameter is like reponame:repodir:branch.